Cessna 172: Variants

-The 1963 172D model introduced the lower rear fuselage with a wraparound Omni-Vision rear window and a one-piece windshield.
+1963 model year with a cut down rear fuselage with a wraparound Omni-Vision rear window, a one-piece windshield, increased horizontal stabilizer span, and a folding hat shelf in the rear cabin.
 Gross weight was increased to 2300 lb, where it would stay until the 172P.
 New rudder and brake pedals were also added.
-1,146 172Ds were built.
+1,011 were built by Cessna, while a further 18 were produced by Reims Aviation in France as the F172D.